Luxy-Puxy/Luxy-Puxy-Luxy-Puxy-React---Pre-entrega-3---mr.hob-e-commerce/README.md

 Features
 This e-commerce app has the following features:

-Browse items by category or all items
+-Browse items by category or all items
-View item details, including images, description, and price Add items to a shopping cart
+-View item details, including images, description, and price -Add items to a shopping cart
-View the shopping cart and adjust the quantity of items Check out and complete a purchase
+-View the shopping cart and adjust the quantity of items -Check out and complete a purchase
-View previous orders in the user's account Technologies Used
+-View previous orders in the user's account

+Technologies Used
 This project was built using:

-React
+-React
-React Router
+-React Router
-Context API for state management
+-Context API for state management
-CSS for styling
+-CSS for styling
-Acknowledgments
+-Acknowledgments
-This project was created as part of a course on React and e-commerce development.
+-This project was created as part of a course on React and e-commerce development.
 Thank you to the instructors for providing the guidance and resources needed to create this app.